top of page

 Dried lontong with beef rendang

-The dried mee siam is good too, tasty and nice.
+The dried mee siam was good too, tasty and nice.
 I won’t say it’s the best thing in the world but I am sure I will have this again, and maybe once a blue moon crave for it.

 (Halal) Bumbu 6.jpg